platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 Production activities are prioritized across all queues.
 When an activity for the production environment is triggered, it's placed at the top of the queue.
-This makes it unlikely that activities on non-production environments block activities for the production environment, though there may be a temporary wait.
+This makes it unlikely that activities on non-production environments block activities for the production environment for long, though there may be a temporary wait.

 ## Examples